Intro

 The Yellow Submarine film: some clues

 My prime concern while working on the musical setting of the Book of Revelation (Juscheld – Apocalypsis Iesu oratorio) was to find a coherent structure that would support both the music (musical form) and do justice to the imagery and message of that book (literary structure and signification).
 Soon it became clear that I had to find a middle ground between the literary conventions employed by John of Patmos [1]pdf for broken links and the musical canons that I, as a composer, may use: in other words, I needed to search for a common structural basis, if such a thing existed at all.
 While researching on these matters I noticed that the literary structures John of Patmos was using had a lot in common, not only with apocalyptic literature in general, but also with other genres such as the one to which the imagery structure of Yellow Submarine film belongs.
-Here I present the outcome, in the shape of tentative conclusions, of that research.
+These genres include the widespread mythological narratives involving journeys, transformations (especially those that involve illumination), or in our particular case underwater adventures and visits to the underworld.

 The Social Context and The Beatles

 I will be concerned mostly with the social realities that may have inspired, in my belief, the imaginative outpour displayed in the Yellow Submarine film, inspired by The Beatles’ iconic song Yellow Submarine.
-Far from aiming to undervalue its artistic merits, what is relevant to me here is the fact that the film is inextricably (and inevitably) enmeshed in the fabric of our very recent times, that it is a testimony of a momentous change in the social consciousness of the late 20th and early 21st century, and that it connects directly (and possibly unavoidably) with the deepest currents of spirituality and religious fervor of these otherwise secular societies that have contributed to shape the overall consciousness of our modern world.
+Far from undervaluing the song’s artistic merits, what is relevant to me here is the fact that the film is inextricably (and inevitably) enmeshed in the fabric of our very recent times, that it is a testimony of a momentous change in the social consciousness of the late 20th and early 21st century, and that it connects directly (and possibly unavoidably) with the deepest currents of spirituality and religious fervour of these otherwise secular societies that have contributed to shape the overall consciousness of our modern world.
+The emergence of a “yellow” submarine from the psychedelic chaos of the underworld, where blue tyrannical demons reign, ties with the deeply symbolic occurrence of a newly risen sun.

-The four Beatles (portrayed as cartoon characters in the movie, therefore imaginatively expanded so to say) are the promoted and eventually idealized members of a society (post-Victorian Britain) who succeed in constructively channeling the swell of mostly repressed emotion that accompanies the gradual and inevitable loss or wane of dignity and status of a community or nation in decline.
+The four Beatles (portrayed as cartoon characters in the movie, therefore imaginatively expanded so to say) are the promoted and eventually idealized members of a society (post-Victorian Britain) who succeed (at any rate in the film) in constructively channelling the swell of mostly repressed emotion that accompanies the gradual and inevitable loss or wane of dignity and status of a community or nation in decline.

-The latter case is usually accompanied by an overcompensating authoritarianism that, it is my belief, was temporarily suspended (but not for long) by the impact, and far-reaching consequences of the social phenomenon with which The Beatles became associated with, possibly as prime representatives.
+The latter case is usually accompanied by an overcompensating rigidity and authoritarianism that was temporarily suspended ideologically (but not for long) by the impact, and far-reaching consequences, of the social phenomenon with which The Beatles became associated, possibly quite involuntarily but certainly as prime representatives.
 These four charismatic musicians, through charming melodies, compelling slogans about love, possessed rebellious but non-destructive and socially absorbable attitudes.
-The Beatles succeeded in giving shape, and materializing in a consumable manner the means by which the ruling hierarchy could exert soft control and leadership over the growing and possibly seditious discontent of significant sectors of the British society, especially those possessing specific historical and class identities.
-That society has now de facto disappeared, diluted in the new social dynamics of the 21st century, with its cosmic financial debt, protracted (albeit hidden) wars, mass migrations, planetary discussions, and the inevitable societal macro- (and micro-) engineering that comes with it all.
+Ironically, The Beatles also succeeded in giving shape and materializing in a consumable manner the means by which the ruling hierarchy could exert soft control and leadership over the growing and possibly seditious discontent of significant sectors of the British society, especially those possessing specific historical and class identities.
+That society has now de facto disappeared, diluted in the new social dynamics of the 21st century, with its cosmic financial debt, protracted wars, mass migrations, planetary ailments, and the inevitable societal macro-engineering and re-education that comes with it all.
+That movement, the phenomenon that The Beatles artistically characterized, is now a thing of the past; but the problematic that gave rise to it, and made it almost a necessity, is now more acute than ever.
+Gone are too the long hair and love songs, but not the tyrants and the demonic forces that plague our world, now more than ever.

-The Beatles were the first global catalyst at a time when globalization meant “Empire” or, more accurately, highly organized and systematic pillage and exploitation with a patina of aristocratic manners and the catch phrase of “free market”.
-The kind openly displayed in the Opium Wars.
-There was a spiritual side to that too, but one that cannot be entertained lightly as it conjures up repressed (and forbidden) memories of atrocious and widespread civil war, rebellion, famine, and genocide in western Europe.
-Our original sin sits like a rotten apple at the bottom of the barrel.
-And yet that spirituality is still there, part and parcel with our human condition and giving shape to our values and society.
-And this is something that the British global expansion failed to take into account, based as it was on the axioms of national and racial superiority, and a high degree of intolerance (both at home and abroad), not integration and the acceptance of diversity.
-Successful armies may grant a nation a chapter in universal history, but only universal law will grant that nation empire, not just rule.
+The Beatles were the first global catalyst at a time when globalization meant “Empire”, or more accurately the highly organized and systematic pillage and exploitation of entire populations, that with a patina of aristocratic manners and the catch phrase of “free market” went by the name of “British” civilization.
+The kind openly displayed in the Opium Wars or in the foolishly provoked Indian famines.
+There was a spiritual side to that too, shared by many in then in western societies (and non-western societies even today); one that cannot be entertained lightly as it conjures up repressed (and forbidden) memories of atrocious and widespread civil war, rebellion, famine, and specifically genocide in western Europe and wholesale mass murder in the East.
+The “white man’s burden” is sadly what it all came to, an empty ideology, an original sin that sits like a rotten apple at the bottom of the barrel.
+And yet that spirituality is still there, once part and parcel with our human condition, giving shape to our values and society, now the fading vision of universal brotherhood, grotesquely caricatured by the transhumanist push for the “internet of bodies”, the AI polyp that with other shades of grey and dark so horrified William Blake.
+It was this spiritual side of the matter that the British global expansion lato sensu unavoidably failed to take into account, based as it was on the axioms of national and racial superiority, and a excessive degree of intolerance (both at home and abroad).
+Successful armies may grant a nation a chapter in universal history, but only universal law and shared values will grant that nation empire, not just rule.

 Let me begin with the subject matter, the Yellow Submarine.